kdeguzman25/assignment/README.md

 3. Get all of the countries's calling code based from the client's country region using this endpoint `https://restcountries.eu/rest/v2/region/{region}` and bind the result to the form phone number field.

-4. Once the form submitted, it will a `Post` in Wordpress wp-admin and the will automaticall reload.
+4. Once the form submitted, it will be save as `Post` in Wordpress wp-admin and the will automatically reload.

 5. All `Post` will be display as `Testimonials` at the bottom part of the page.